tlsnotary/tlsnotary/data/documentation/AuditorGuide.md

 In case any of the files or folders mentioned above are missing, you must assume that the audit is not valid.
 Check the console log for clues as to what might have gone wrong.

-###Try out normal mode.
+###How to run a real audit.

-Once all of the above is clear and working properly, the next step is to run tests with auditor and auditee on different machines.
+Once all of the above is clear and working properly, the next step is to run tests with auditor and auditee on different machines a few times.
 The other machine can be a VM if that's more convenient, although there's something to be said for testing out the process with a remote friend, as it will mirror real life conditions more accurately.
+The main thing is to become fully confident of how the process works before using it for real.

 The auditor should be started with the command: